lukacspapp/GA-SEI-Project-4-Cicero/README.md

 <img src='https://i.imgur.com/cxA5iDw.png'>

-I decided to concentrate the most on the backend for this project as I was focusing on frontend and design in previous projects
+I decided to concentrate the most on the backend for this project as I was focusing on frontend and design in previous projects.